 - Get started with a taster session.
 These typically run at 9am on Saturdays throughout the year.
 It may also be possible to arrange a session at another time.
 A taster session is £20 and will last about 2 hours.

 - To arrange your session please email Peter Stratford.

 - Once you have learnt all the essentials from the adult taster sessions and have become a member, there is an adult’s social paddling group that you are more than welcome to join if racing isn’t your thing.

 - This group typically goes out on a Saturday morning, very occasionally Sunday mornings and during summer months on occasional weeknights.

 - Speak to Peter at the taster session for more details.

-NOTE: If you are an experienced paddler who would like to join Royal, please contact the club captain Nicole Williams email@example.com to discuss your options.
+NOTE: If you are an experienced paddler who would like to join Royal, please contact the club captain Nicole Williams and/or the vice captain Gemma Browne to discuss your optionsto discuss your options.

 What to wear